ISAs - Is it time to give your finances a spring clean?

 Are you making the most of tax-free savings?

-However, your annual ISA allowance resets at the start of every new tax year on 6 April.
-So, once the tax year ends, you’ll lose what you haven’t used!
-Making sure you’ve used as much of your annual allowance as possible before the end of the tax year could help you to really reap the tax efficient benefits of these products across more of your savings.
+Before your annual ISA allowance resets, it can be good to see how much you have left for the tax year.
+Making sure you've used as much as possible could help you to really reap the tax efficient benefits across more of your savings.

-For example, if you were to use up your full £20,000 ISA allowance before the end of the current tax year, you could then add a further £20,000 from your new allowance from 6 April, allowing you to enjoy the benefits of interest on a combined £40,000 of savings – all tax-free.
-You also don’t have to leave your ISA savings in different accounts – instead, depending on the type of ISA product, you can undertake what is called an ISA transfer to move funds from previous tax years into new accounts without affecting your current ISA allowance.
+Let’s say you used your full £20,000 ISA allowance before the end of the current tax year (5 April 2026).
+You could then add a further £20,000 from your new allowance from 6 April 2026.
+This means could you enjoy the benefits of interest on a combined £40,000 of savings – all tax-free.

 Illustration of flowers blooming

-Consider all your savings
+Look at all your savings

-If you have savings in an old ISA or another type of savings account, or perhaps you’re using a current account to hold some of your funds, it might be worth considering transferring the money into a new ISA to make the most of the latest interest rates.
-It doesn’t matter how small the amount is either – you can open a cash ISA with Coventry Building Society with as little as £1.
+You might have savings in an old ISA or another type of savings account.
+Or perhaps you’re using a current account for some of your money.
+If this sounds familiar, it might be a good idea to think about transferring the money into a new ISA to make the most of the latest interest rates.

 Brush up on your ISA knowledge